gdiazbanuelos/redditParser-Public/README.md

 To get the reddit client_id and client_secret

-Go to your Reddit account -> preferences -> apps Create another app, give the bot a name and description.
+Go to your Reddit account -> preferences -> apps.
+Create another app, give the bot a name and description.
 Select the script option and fill in about and redirect to anything.
 The client id and client secret values will be given to you.